-The Master of Business Administration degree in General Business develops analytical business and general managerial skills within a comprehensive business curriculum.
+MBA Programs in Business Administration develop analytical business and general managerial skills within a comprehensive business curriculum.
 Building upon the foundational disciplines of Economics, Finance, Management, Operations and Marketing, students customize their program with electives in Business Administration.
 Graduates will use this highly versatile degree in a wide range of leadership settings including consulting, small businesses, domestic companies, and international corporations.
-The sky is the limit for someone with an MBA in General Business.
-Fortune 500 companies consistently recruit MBA in General Business graduates into their management training programs.
+The sky is the limit for someone with an MBA in Business Administration.
+Fortune 500 companies consistently recruit MBA in Business graduates into their management training programs.

-What’s the Career Outlook for General Business MBAs
+What’s the Career Outlook for Business Administration MBAs?

-Some of the career options for MBA in General Business degree holders include:
+Some of the career options for MBA in Business Administration holders include:

 - Advertising or marketing manager

 - Management analyst

 - Personal financial advisor

 How Much Do MBA Graduates in Business Administration Earn?

 Though it’s not the only factor, compensation is an important consideration for individuals considering obtaining an MBA degree.
 Salaries for graduates with master’s degrees in business administration can be significantly higher than those of graduates with only a bachelor’s degree.
 In addition, advance salary projections from the US Department of Labor show that average MBA salaries are expected to increase by 13.5% each year through the year 2030 with an annual need of 99,000 new managers needed each year.